Health Benefits of Natto: The Japanese Secret to Longevity

 • Gout: Natto is a soybean product high in purines, which can exacerbate gout symptoms.

-• Blood clotting disorders or taking anticoagulant medication: Natto is not recommended for individuals with bleeding wounds or those recovering from surgery.
+• Blood clotting disorders or taking anticoagulant medication: Natto is not recommended for people with bleeding wounds or those recovering from surgery.
 Additionally, it may interfere with the effectiveness of anticoagulant medications.

 Kuo-pin Wu is the superintendent of Taiwan Xinyitang Heart Clinic.
 In 2008, he started to study traditional Chinese medicine and obtained a bachelor’s degree from China Medical University in Taiwan.